aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 Peering Aiven and UpCloud networks requires establishing the connection on both ends: Aiven and UpCloud.

 * To set up a peering from Aiven to UpCloud, you can use `Aiven Console <https://console.aiven.io/>`_ to create a VPC for your Aiven project and add a peering connection to UpCloud.
 For this purpose, you need to identify the UpCloud SDN network UUID first.
-* To set up a peering from UpCloud to Aiven, you can use UpCloud API.
+* To set up a peering from UpCloud to Aiven, you can use `UpCloud API <https://developers.upcloud.com/1.3/>`_.
 Since the API takes UUIDs of both networks as attributes, you need to identify the network UUIDs before calling the API.

 Limitations
 -----------